Jonathan India Player Props: Reds vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is 13th in the league with a collective 8.8 strikeouts per nine innings.

-- The Giants have the ninth-ranked team ERA among all league pitching staffs (3.91).
+- The Giants' 3.91 team ERA ranks 10th among all MLB pitching staffs.

-- Giants pitchers combine to allow 95 home runs (one per game), the fourth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.